krestfield/docs/certdog/parameters.md

   * This enables the script to authenticate to the certdog API
   * The API token will be generated from the user account that has made the request.
 E.g. if a user called ``certdoguser`` has requested a certificate, an API token will be generated from this account allowing the script to have the same privileges as ``certdoguser``

+* **[APIURL]**
+  * The Certdog API URL (formed by joining the system URL with `/api/`)
+  * You do not need this if you are using the PowerShell module, as the API URL is configured with the same value automatically.
+However, is required if you call the REST API directly
 * **[CERTID]**
   * The internal ID of the certificate
   * This uniquely identifies the certificate within the system, enabling scripts or other systems to make calls (e.g. using the REST API), specifying this ID to retrieve the certificate